taharachedi/Algorithms-Problem-Solving-Level-1/22 - Circle inscribed in an Isosceles Triangle/README.md

 Please Enter The Triangle Side a : 6
 Please Enter The Triangle Base b : 4

-The Circle Area Inscribed In An Isosceles Triangle is : [calculated_area]
+The Circle Area Inscribed In An Isosceles Triangle is : 6.28